MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-new-admin-center.md

 ![The reports on the Home page](media/72b36579-70e8-4731-9e28-4f64cf577826.PNG)

-Tips:
+> [!TIP]

-- To filter a report, click an item in the legend.
-For example, on the Files by activity type chart, click "Viewed or edited."

-- To see values for a specific day, point to that day on the report.

-- To see more details about a report, click **Details** to open the report in the Office 365 admin center.
+>  To filter a report, click an item in the legend.
+For example, on the Files by activity type chart, click "Viewed or edited." >  To see values for a specific day, point to that day on the report. >  To see more details about a report, click **Details** to open the report in the Office 365 admin center.
 Here, you can see tables of activity by site or users, change the reporting period, pivot the report, export the report data into a .csv file that you can open in Excel, and more.
 For more info about the SharePoint reports in the Office 365 admin center, see [Office 365 Reports in the Admin Center - SharePoint activity](https://support.office.com/article/a91c958f-1279-499d-9959-12f0de08dc8f) and [Office 365 Reports in the Admin Center - SharePoint site usage](https://support.office.com/article/4ecfb843-e5d5-464d-8bf6-7ed512a9b213).

+> [!NOTE]
-Note: Reports typically don't include activity from the last 24 to 48 hours.
+> Reports typically don't include activity from the last 24 to 48 hours.

 ## View Message center posts